dannybauman/30-day-map-challenge-2025/README.md

 ## Project Overview

-This project tackles the **[#30DayMapChallenge](https://30daymapchallenge.com/)** using AI as both creative partner and primary developer.
-Every November, the challenge presents 30 unique cartographic themes, one per day.
-This project explores how frontier AI models and development platforms can transform map concepts into interactive visualizations, with a focus on comparative analysis across multiple platforms.
+For the **[#30DayMapChallenge](https://30daymapchallenge.com/)**, I wanted to use AI as both creative partner and primary developer.
+30 unique map themes, one per day, and my project explores how top AI models and a variety of AI-first development platforms can quickly ideate and bulid map ideas into prototypes.
+And to see a Nov 2025 snapshot of how good these AI tools are for something like this.

-**Idea**: Batch prompt across platforms, let them cook in parallel, document everything.
+**Idea**: Prompt across platforms, let them cook in parallel, use AI to help journal and report everything.

 ---